laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-19/day-1/lecture-materials/group-git-exercise.md

   - Verify that your newest code is there.

-2. Select the "pull requests" tab
+2. Select the "Pull requests" tab

 ![create pull request tab](https://i.imgur.com/F9nijj0.png)

-3. Attempt to merge your branch into the main branch
+3. Follow the prompts in github to create a pull request to merge your feature branch into main.

 ![create pull request button](https://i.imgur.com/ejuqjn4.png)

 <br><br>

-Follow the prompts in github to create a pull request to merge your feature branch into main.

 ### You will get warnings that your branch cant automatically merge.
 Rats!

-You and someone else ( the repo owner or a group mate ) checked out the code at the same starting point and made changes to the same line of code.
+You and someone else (the repo owner or a group mate) checked out the code base at the same starting point and made changes to the same line of code.
 It happens ALL the time.
-This results in a `merge conflict` for whoever didn't merge their code in first.
+This results in a `merge conflict` for whoever doesn't merge their code in first.
 How do you resolve this?
-Its not too bad, just take it one step at a time.
+It's not too bad, just take it one step at a time.

 <br><br>